Day 1 – Wild Beginnings & Classic Comfort

 - Lunch: Refuel at Seagrove Café, a local favorite with fresh, hearty sandwiches and salads.
 Perfect pitstop before more adventure.

-- Afternoon: Stretch your legs along the Deep River State Trail (Randleman Access).
+- Afternoon: Stretch your legs along the Deep River State Trail.
 Scenic walking and biking trails follow the river, offering peaceful views and perfect photo ops.
+There are three different access points in in Randolph County.
+You'll find them the Randleman, Franklinville, and Ramseur.

 Day 3 – Bikes, Breakfast & Farewell